oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 name, the unordered set of *non-optional* non-binding parameter names, plus the binding parameter type for bound overloads SHOULD identify a particular function overload.
-If there is ambiguity, then services MAY return [400 Bad Request]{.Datatype} with an error response body stating that the request was ambiguous.
+If there is ambiguity, then services MAY return `400 Bad Request` with an error response body stating that the request was ambiguous.

 ### []{#sec_Actions}[]{#_Ref484616119}[]{#_Actions_1}11.5.5 [Actions](#sec_Actions)